- Where can I find Glowforge technical specifications?

 - Thicker material requires more power and more time.
 Twice as thick takes more than twice as long to cut through.

 - The chemical composition of the material makes a huge difference.
-Some 1/4" plywood cuts quickly; some 1/8" plywood is impenetrable.
+Some 1/4 in (0.6 cm) plywood cuts quickly; some 1/8 in (0.3 cm) plywood is impenetrable.

-This is why we will be selling Proofgrade™ materials - we want you to have consistent materials where you know that you can cut through every time, and you know how long it will take.
+This is why we offer Proofgrade® materials - we want you to have consistent materials where you know that you can cut through every time, and you know how long it will take.
 If you use your own materials, you will need to do some experimentation.